 Other people will find it easier to do this by writing things down.
 If writing is something you know helps you or it appeals to you to try it, then I’d suggest you go to a place you find conducive to creative or fresh thinking like a relaxed, quiet corner of your home or somewhere with a view you find uplifting or inspiring like of the sea, nature or mountains – a quiet place without interruptions – and then start writing.
 And keep writing until you get some clarity or insights.

 If this is too vague or open-ended for you, here are a few questions to get you started:

 - What are the most important things in my life?
 Do I live my life as if these are the most important things to me?
 If not, what changes do I need to make?

 - What would make me happier or more fulfilled?
 What could I do to make this happen?

 - How would I like to be described by people at the end of my life?
 If I continue living my life the way I am now, is this how people will describe me?
 If not, what changes do I want to make?

 - What have I learned from this time of Covid that I want to make sure I bring with me into how I live and work going forwards?

 And finally, coaching is a great way to be supported and guided through times of questioning, change and transition and to make sure this translates into making positive and proactive changes in your life (rather than just thinking about things).

 I specialise in working with people who have a good amount of outer success but want more balance in their life, more fulfillment or to make more of a difference.
 If you’ve had some time to think during the last few months and want to take the next step, email me and let’s start a conversation about what you really want from your ‘one wild and precious life’.

-Or, sign up to my mailing list for valuable monthly life and work tips, to help you create true success.
+Or, sign up to my mailing list for useful life and work tips to help you create true success.